Cu Chi Tunnels

 South Vietnam, including Cu Chi, is blessed with a vast variety of exotic and lip-smackingly delicious tropical fruits, such as durian, rambutan, jackfruit, mangosteen, and plum.
 Near the Tunnels of Cu Chi, Trung An fruit gardens or Bay Trieu orchards are famous spacious orchards where tourists can have an enjoyable garden experience and pick their fruits to bring home.

-Cu Chi Tunnels are not only a famous tourist attraction in Ho Chi Minh City but also a lasting national monument.
+Cu Chi Tunnels are not only a famous tourist attraction of Vietnam travel agency in Hanoi but also a lasting national monument.
 The spider-web-like tunnels are a solemn reminder of the infamous war events in Vietnam, offering a unique experience that you cannot find anywhere else in the world.

 Scan the code